monadicsystems/monadicsystems.github.io/post7.md

       a_ [href_ "https://hackage.haskell.org/package/lucid"] "Learn more about Lucid here"
 ```

-Pushing the response into the state allows us to generate parts of the response using directives that we all know and love, like `case` statements, `if_then_else_` statements, `let` statements, and even `forM_` loops.
+Pushing the response into the state allows us to generate parts of the response using directives that we all know and love, like `case` expressions, `if_then_else_` expressions, `let` expressions, and even `forM_` loops.
 You may be thinking that this looks very imperative, and you would be right.
 Haskell is the best imperative programming language after all!

 ### Using Template Haskell for HSPs